 Day 3: Day Trip to Phillip Island

-Highlights: Brighton Beach – Churchill Island – Koala Conservation Centre – Eco Boat Tour – The Nobbies – Penguin Parade
+Highlights: Brighton Beach – Churchill Island – Koala Conservation Reserve – Seal Watching Cruise – The Nobbies – Penguin Parade

-These colourful bathing boxes on Brighton Beach is a well known icon of Melbourne.
-Snap pictures with the numerous bathing boxes along the beach while enjoying the sea breeze and watch many dog owners play with their fur babies.
+These colourful bathing boxes on Brighton Beach are a well-known icon of Melbourne.
+Snap pictures with them along the beach while enjoying the sea breeze, and watch many dog owners play with their fur babies.

-The beach is a quick stop before heading out to Phillip Island as it is along the way.
+The beach is a quick stop en route to Phillip Island.
 You can watch the sunrise at the beach while having breakfast before heading out to Phillip Island.

-Parking: AUD $5.30/hour (8AM – 8PM daily) — Remember to pay for parking at the machine.
+Parking: AU$5.70/hour (8AM – 8PM) at Green Point Car Park — Remember to pay for parking at the machine (credit card only) or with the EasyPark app.
 You WILL get fined if you do not pay for parking.
-The machine does not dispense change, so put in the exact amount.

-*Pro-tip: Arrive before early as parking is only required between 8AM – 8PM.
+*Pro-tip: Arrive early as parking fees are only required between 8AM – 8PM.

-Check out farming activities at the Churchill Heritage Farm such as cow milking and sheep shearing which will definitely be a hit with the young ones.
+Check out farming activities at Churchill Island such as cow milking and sheep shearing, which will definitely be a hit with the young ones.
 Enjoy a quick cuppa at the cafe before heading off to the next stop!

-EcoBoat Adventure: Sign up for this 90-minute high speed boat tour that will bring you up close with one of the largest fur seal colonies in Australia.
+Seal Watching Cruise: Sign up for this 2-hour high speed boat tour that will bring you up close to one of the largest fur seal colonies in Australia.

-Located just 5 minutes from the Rhyll jetty, Tides of Rhyll is a perfect spot to have a meal before or after the Eco Boat Tour (though you might want to have your meal after the tour because the boat ride is pretty rocky).
+Located just 10 minutes from Cowes jetty, Tides of Rhyll is a perfect spot to have a meal before or after the Seal Watching Cruise (though you might want to have your meal after the tour in case the boat ride is rocky).

 Address: 11 Beach Rd, Rhyll VIC 3923, Australia

-Get personal with Koalas in this Eucalyptus tree-filled woodland.
-The Koala Conservation Centre plays host to a conservation program that helps save these important animals.
-Visitors will get an opportunity to go on a ranger-led tour for insights to these Australian icons.
+Get up close to koalas in this Eucalyptus tree-filled woodland.
+The Koala Conservation Reserve plays host to a conservation programme that helps save these important animals.
+Visitors will get an opportunity to go on a ranger-led tour for insights into these Australian icons.

 Take a walk down the boardwalk at the Nobbies to see the beautifully rugged coastline and if you’re lucky, you might spot some penguins beneath the boardwalks!

-Head into The Nobbies Antarctic Journey for an interactive lesson on the Southern Ocean and Antarctica.
+Head into the Antarctic Journey for an interactive lesson on the Southern Ocean and Antarctica.
 This is a great place for children and they will love it.
-Stop by the cafe for a quick refreshment before heading out to the penguin parade which is just a 5 minutes drive away.
+Stop by the cafe for a quick refreshment before heading out to the penguin parade which is just a 5-minute drive away.

 End your day watching the little Penguins waddle back into their burrows after a long day of fishing.
-The main viewing area has elevated seating that gives a 180 degree view of the Beach.
+The main viewing area has elevated seating that gives a 180º view of the Beach.

-For a full day itinerary on Philip Island, check out our complete Philip Island Guide.
+For a full-day itinerary on Phillip Island, check out our complete Phillip Island Guide.